Amruta08/NFT-Marketplace-Website/README.md

    <img src="./readme/24.png" />
 <br/>

-5. Paste your principal id & cannister id obtained from the previous steps on the following command to transfer NFT to OpenD:
+5. Paste your principal id & canister id obtained from the previous steps on the following command to transfer NFT to OpenD:
    ```
-   dfx canister call <PRINCIPAL-ID> transferOwnership '(principal "<CANNISTER-ID>", true)'
+   dfx canister call <PRINCIPAL-ID> transferOwnership '(principal "<CANISTER-ID>", true)'
    ```
    <img src="./readme/25.png" />
 <br/>

-6. Go to the window where token folder is present & get your token cannister id:
+6. Go to the window where token folder is present & get your token canister id:
    ```
    dfx canister id token
    ```
    <img src="./readme/26.png" />
 <br/>

-7. Now, Go back to the window where opendD folder is present & go to src/opend_assets/src/components/item.jsx & paste your token cannister you obtained from previous    step on line 165
+7. Now, Go back to the window where opendD folder is present & go to src/opend_assets/src/components/item.jsx & paste your token canister you obtained from previous    step on line 165
    <img src="./readme/28.png" />
 <br/>